 Since the minimum scores to enter specific branches and career fields are constantly changing, you will have to check with a local recruiter to figure out what score your child needs.
 For example, when I came into the Air Force, the minimum entry score was technically a 50, but I was told that they weren’t interested in anyone who scored below a 75.

-Prep Test Study Resources
+College Prep Test Study Resources

 Many websites offer free practice tests and study guides.
 Sometimes, they “bait and switch” from offering free resources to offering paid resources.
 And sometimes the once-upon-a-time free resources are now only paid.
 It can get confusing.